manexagirrezabal/erato/testing_directory/readme.md

 E pim
 E lord
 4/7 rhymes are correct
+'''

 For each stanza, we have to check the rhyme pattern.
 If the rhyme letter (A,B,C,D,E) appears more than once, we consider as a rhyming element.

+'''
 If there are two letters in the stanza (A,A), if both lines rhyme -> 1 else -> 0
+'''

+'''
 If there are three letters in the stanza (E,E,E), if the three words rhyme -> 1 if 2/3 words rhyme ->0.5 if none rhymes -> 0
+'''

+'''
 If there are N letters in the stanza (T1,T2, ..., TN), if there are N words that rhyme -> 1
 N-1 words that rhyme 1-(1/(N-1))
 N-2 words that rhyme 1-(2/(N-1))
 N-k words that rhyme 1-(k/(N-1)) if there are zero words (1/N) that rhyme -> 0
+'''

-- stresses
+1.4.- stresses
-Following my thesis, inspired by Manurung https://www.tandfonline.com/doi/pdf/10.1080/0952813X.2010.539029 MED distance, like in my thesis, pg.
+Following my thesis, inspired by Manurung https://www.tandfonline.com/doi/pdf/10.1080/0952813X.2010.539029

+MED distance, like in my thesis, pg.
 105 accuracy = 1 - (MED(gold,pred)/(max(len(gold),len(pred))))

-2.- Lexical and semantic (topic related) features -type token ratio, considering only content words + Lexical repetition -Word frequency distribution (Jurafsky and Kao, 2012) -Topicality as a retrieval problem (multipoetryme, word2vec, doc2vec, BERT) -LDA idea
+2.- Lexical and semantic (topic related) features

+2.1.- type token ratio, considering only content words + Lexical repetition 2.2.- Word frequency distribution (Jurafsky and Kao, 2012) 2.3.- Topicality as a retrieval problem (multipoetryme, word2vec, doc2vec, BERT) 2.4.- LDA idea

 Retrieval problem